-At 'The Bishop' we have six Lapps: Resilience, Empathy, Awareness, Collaboration, Creativity and Independence.
+At Bishop we have six Lapps: Resilience, Empathy, Awareness, Collaboration, Creativity and Independence.
+At their heart lies our Christian Ethos, and they represent all the qualities that all at Bishop - both staff and students - strive to achieve to ensure our community flourishes.

-Our Learning Applications equip our students with the skills needed to become life-long learners and to cultivate the habits and attitudes needed to ensure that they can face difficulties and uncertainties calmly and with confidence.
-They are used consistently in classrooms and across the Academy and form the basis for our worship themes.
+Our Learning Applications equip our students with the skills needed to become life-long learners and to cultivate the habits and mindset needed to ensure that they can face difficulties and uncertainties calmly and with confidence.
+They are seen and used consistently in classrooms and across the Academy and form the basis for our worship themes.